 The Hartford Poli’s were a semi-professional baseball club formed in 1905 by management and employees of Poli’s Theatre.
-The vaudeville venue sponsored the team for men between the ages of 18 to 30.
-Said to be Hartford’s “fastest” club, the Poli’s welcomed major league legends and challenged teams across New England including their main foe, Pratt & Whitney Aircraft Company.
+The vaudeville venue sponsored the team for men between the ages of 18 and 30.
+Said to be Hartford’s “fastest” club, the Poli’s welcomed major league legends and challengers across New England including their rival, Pratt & Whitney Aircraft Company.
 The owner of Poli’s was Sylvester Z. Poli who operated theaters in Hartford, New Haven, Bridgeport, Waterbury and other cities throughout the Northeast.

-As baseball’s popularity skyrocketed in Hartford, the Poli’s became a more serious operation.
-The club and it’s winning roster served as effective tangible marketing for Poli Theatre.
+As baseball’s popularity skyrocketed in Hartford, the Poli ballclub became a more serious operation.
+The club served up effective publicity for Poli Theatre on Main Street.
 The company scouted the best players in the city.
-Top pitchers Ed “Smiler” Oppelt and Jack Vannie as well as shortstop Joe Griffin ushered the Poil’s to dozens of lopsided victories throughout Connecticut.
-Poli home games were held at Colt Park as well as Wethersfield Avenue Grounds.
+Pitchers Ed “Smiler” Oppelt and Jack Vannie as well as shortstop Joe Griffin ushered the Poil’s to dozens of lopsided victories throughout Connecticut.
+Poli home games were held at Colt Park as well as Wethersfield Avenue Grounds in Hartford.

 On Tuesday, October 24, 1916, Detroit Tigers Most Valuable Player, Ty Cobb came to Hartford to face the Poli’s.
 As a guest star for the New Haven Colonials, Cobb played center field, first base and served as relief pitcher.
 Cobb had two hits, showed off his speed in a run-down and pitched 3 innings of one-hit ball.
 He gave up a double to Poli’s catcher, John Muldoon, a future professional who had three hits on the day.
 Cobb and Colonials shut out the Hartford Poli’s and their guest star, Benny Kauff by a score of 7 to 0.
 The exhibition delighted a small crowd of 800 fans at Wethersfield Avenue Grounds.